 Norwich is a city best appreciated on foot.
 It has well-preserved medieval buildings along with some beautiful green spaces.
 There are a few walks not far from the city centre that I love and do frequently.

 A little further away is Whitlingham Country Park.
 The circular trail around the large broad is about two miles.
-You can stop at the bird hide along the way and appreciate the wildlife there.
+You can stop at the bird hide along the way and appreciate the wildlife.
+There are also some lovely picnic spots.

 Norwich used to boast that it had pubs for every day of the year.
 While this is no longer the case, there is no shortage of places to grab a pint in the city centre.
 Some serve some pretty tasty food as well.
 Our favourite pubs in the city centre are the Murderer’s, Lamb Inn, and Adam & Eve.
 The Lamb Inn has a good-sized outdoor seating area.